 Breaking the Cycle

-The second tip for breaking the cycle of oil production might surprise you as much as the first: Change your shampoo and conditioner.
-You've likely been choosing products that have little in the way of moisturizing ingredients, or maybe you've been skipping the conditioner altogether.
-After all, you don't want to add more moisture to an already over-moisturized situation, right?
-Nope.
-You should use products meant to balance the moisture on your head.
-Any heavy duty product would be too much, but a lightweight moisturizing shampoo and conditioner can help maintain the balance of moisture on your scalp.
 So don't skip the conditioner—just use it properly.
-Concentrate it on the ends of your hair, and rinse it very well.
+Concentrate it on the ends of your hair, and rinse it thoroughly.
 A lightweight or leave-in formulation can work well.
 If conditioner still seems too much for your hair, try conditioning first and shampooing second to remove extra residue.
 Sometimes, what you think is grease is actually shampoo or conditioner that hasn't been rinsed completely.

-Keep in mind that hot water can stimulate the glands that produce sebum, which is exactly what you don't want.
+Keep in mind that hot water can stimulate the glands that produce sebum, which is something you want to avoid.
 Plus, a cool-water rinse helps close the hair cuticle, preventing damage to your hair from hot styling tools.
-Whenever possible, though, let your hair air-dry, or at least, keep the heat to a minimum.
-Hot air can stimulate oil production.
+Whenever possible, though, let your hair air-dry, or at least, keep the heat to a minimum since hot air can stimulate oil production.

 What Products to Use